mttgdd/openfabmap-python3/README.md

 Pybind11 bindings for openFABMAP as well as conversions to allow pre-loaded images as numpy arrays to be fed into the FABMAP API.

+This repository was initially forked from [openfabmap-python](<https://github.com/jskinn/openfabmap-python>) but pybind11 replaced boost-python due to Python2 reaching end of life.

 # Requirements

 The major requirements are: